-Many people agree that beans are a delicious and nutritious addition to your meals.
+Many people find beans to be a delicious and nutritious addition to their meals.
 However, what’s frequently misunderstood is which food group they belong to.

-But unlike most vegetables, beans also offer a substantial amount of plant-based protein.
+However, unlike most vegetables, beans offer a substantial amount of plant-based protein.

 This article tells you whether beans are vegetables or should be categorized as something else.